Seven Most Common AC Problems and How to Fix Them

 2. Dirty Air Filter

-- Dirty coils caused by a lack of annual maintenance
+- Dirty coils caused by ignoring annual maintenance

-- Dirty air filters, which restrict airflow
+- Dirty air filters, which reduce airflow

 - Clogged drain line, which can trigger moisture buildup

-- Refrigerant leaks, which reduce cooling power
+- Refrigerant leaks, which decrease cooling power

 4. Refrigerant Leak